-Course # Course Name Grade Recommendations Credits 221 Honors U.S. 1 History: The Expansion of America 10 Completion of Honors World History with a minimum average of 77 or Completion of CP World History with a minimum average of 90.
-5
+Course # Course Name Grade Recommendations Credits 221 Honors 10 Completion of Honors World History with a 5 U.S. 1 History: minimum average of 77 The Expansion of or America Completion of CP World History with a minimum average of 90.

-The Expansion of America Honors course will cover in detail major historical events beginning with the sectional crisis over slavery and culminating with the economic crash of 1929; however, instructors will frequently refer to themes dating back to America's founding and discuss relevant comparisons with the present day.
-This course stresses the development and use of application, analysis, synthesis, and evaluation skills.
+The Expansion of America Honors course will cover in detail major historical events beginning with the sectional crisis over slavery and culminating with the economic crash of 1929; however, instructors will frequently refer back to themes dating back to America's founding and discuss relevant comparisons with the present day.
+This course stresses the development and use of application, analysis, synthesis and evaluation skills.
 Emphasis will be placed on primary source analysis and evaluation through readings from document collections.
 The ability to comprehend, interpret, and synthesize a college level textbook and authentic, primary source documents is essential for success in this course.
 The course will include various views and historical interpretations and comprehension of the political, economic, and social foundations of the United States.

-- Core text levels of complexity extend beyond the recommended levels for the grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students will need to analyze primary sources and construct open-ended responses often. - It is important to note that students that take U.S. 1 Honors or CP are not able to move into AP U.S. 2 their junior year.
+- Core text levels of complexity extends beyond the recommended levels for the grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students will need to analyze primary sources and construct open-ended responses often. - It is important to note that students that take U.S. 1 Honors or CP are not able to move into AP U.S. 2 their junior year.
 AP United States History is a two-year commitment.

-Course # Course Name Grade Recommendations Credits 222 CP U.S. 1 History: The Expansion of 10 N/A 5 America
+Course # Course Name Grade Recommendations Credits

+222 CP 10 N/A 5

+U.S. 1 History:

+The Expansion of

+America

-The course will cover in detail major historical events beginning with the territorial expansion West and culminating with the economic crash of 1929; however, instructors will frequently refer to themes dating back to America's founding and discuss relevant comparisons with the present day.
+The course will cover in detail major historical events beginning with the territorial expansion West and culminating with the economic crash of 1929; however instructors will frequently refer back to themes dating back to America's founding and discuss relevant comparisons with the present day.
 Emphasis will be placed on the active involvement of each student in the learning process using a variety of appropriate techniques and materials, such as problem - based learning and other interactive activities.
 Students will be challenged through reading, researching, thinking, public speaking and writing skills.

-- Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards. - It is important to note that students that take U.S. 1 Honors or CP are not able to move into AP U.S. 2 their junior year.
+- Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards - It is important to note that students that take U.S. 1 Honors or CP are not able to move into AP U.S. 2 their junior year.
 AP United States History is a two-year commitment.

 Course # Course Name Grade Recommendations Credits

-230 AP United States History 2+ 11 Completion of AP US History 1 with a minimum average of 77.
-5 Dual Credit Eligible
+230 AP 11 Completion of AP US History 1 with a 5

+United States minimum average of 77.
+Dual Credit Eligible

+History 2+

-Students will not be permitted to move
+Students will not be permitted to move from

-from Honors U.S. 1: The Expansion of
+Honors U.S. 1: The Expansion of America to

-America to AP U.S. History 2.
+AP U.S. History 2.

+Course Desc Course Description: